Pull to refresh

 Overview

-Rocket Lab ended 2025 the way it wants investors and customers to remember it: a clean launch, a clean deployment, and a clean record.
+Rocket Lab ended 2025 with another success.
 On Dec.
-21, Electron lifted off from Māhia and placed iQPS’s QPS-SAR-15 into orbit, extending a run of repeat business that’s quietly turning Rocket Lab into a “default setting” for certain constellation operators.
+21, Electron lifted off from Māhia and placed iQPS's QPS-SAR-15 into orbit, extending a run of repeat business that positions Rocket Lab as a default launcher for constellation operators.

-The real story isn’t one satellite.
-It’s the assembly line logic behind it: iQPS is trying to build a radar-imaging web that works at night, through clouds, and on tight revisit times—exactly the kind of service governments and insurers pay for when the world gets messy.
-If iQPS can keep manufacturing, and Rocket Lab can keep cadence, this becomes a template for how mid-tier space powers buy persistence without owning rockets.
+Assembly-line logic is the real story here. iQPS is building a radar-imaging web that works at night, through clouds, and with tight revisit times—exactly what governments and insurers need.
+If iQPS keeps manufacturing and Rocket Lab maintains launch cadence, the pattern becomes a template for how mid-tier space powers acquire persistent coverage without owning rockets.

 Key Indicators